HOCKEY OPERATIONSSean Burke

 Assistant to the General Manager & Goaltending Coach

-Sean Burke enters his first season as Assistant to the General Manager/Goaltending Coach.
+Sean Burke enters his third season as Assistant to the General Manager/Goaltending Coach.
 Burke was promoted on July 10, 2012 from Director of Player Development/Goaltending Coach.
-In his new role, Burke will work with G.M.
+In his role, Burke works with G.M.
 Don Maloney, Asst.
 G.M.
-Brad Treliving and Director of Hockey Administration Chris O’Hearn in all areas of hockey operations, in addition to his responsibilities overseeing all goaltenders in the Coyotes organization and player development.
+Darcy Regier and V.P. of Hockey Operations Chris O’Hearn in all areas of hockey operations, in addition to his responsibilities overseeing all goaltenders in the Coyotes organization and player development.

 In 2010-11, Burke helped Coyotes goaltender Ilya Bryzgalov become the first Coyotes goaltender to record consecutive 30-plus win seasons (36 and 42) since Nikolai Khabibulin (1996-99).
 Bryzgalov also became the all-time franchise leader in wins (130) passing Bob Essensa.
 In addition, Bryzgalov (7) and Jason LaBarbera (2) tied the team franchise record for shutouts in a season (9) set in 1998-99 by Khabibulin (8) and Jimmy Waite (1).
 In 2010-11, Visentin was named the OHL’s Goaltender of the Year and was selected to the OHL’s First All-Star Team.
 He also won bronze (2012) and silver (2011) medals with Team Canada at the IIHF World Junior Championship.

-During his first year as Goaltending Coach in 2009-10, the Coyotes allowed the fewest goals in the Western Conference while goaltenders Ilya Bryzgalov and Jason LaBarbera ranked third in the NHL with a 2.34 goals against average (GAA).
+During his first year as Goaltending Coach in 2009-10, the Coyotes allowed the fewest goals in the Western Conference while goaltenders Ilya Bryzgalov and Jason LaBarbera ranked third in the NHL with a 2.34 GAA.

 Under Burke’s tutelage, Bryzgalov enjoyed a career-year while being named a Second Team NHL All-Star and finishing as the runner-up for the Vezina Trophy and was fifth in the voting for the Hart Trophy (League MVP).
 He also shattered the franchise record for wins in a season (42) and tied the franchise record for shutouts in a single season (8).
 LaBarbera also enjoyed a tremendously successful season and finished with a record of 8-5-1 with career-bests in GAA (2.13) and SV% (.928).
 LaBarbera posted a 6-1 record in shootouts and had a career-long shutout streak of 120:48 from Feb.
 5 to Mar.
 14, which included parts of three games.